mandeep/renderama/README.md

 ![Illumine](header.png)
 =============================

-Renderama is a path tracer in progress based off of Peter Shirley's Ray Tracing Minibook series and Matt Pharr, Wenzel Jakob, and Greg Humphreys' Physically Based Rendering.
+Illumine is a path tracer in progress based off of Peter Shirley's Ray Tracing Minibook series and Matt Pharr, Wenzel Jakob, and Greg Humphreys' Physically Based Rendering.